 That’s scary – and here are four reasons why!

-With Halloween just passing us…made me think about a haunting dirty trick.
+With Halloween upon us…made me think about a haunting dirty trick.

 I’m talking about being ghosted.
 It’s the worst.
 You think you’ve made a connection with someone, and then they stop responding to your calls, emails, texts, whatever.
 Whoosh—they’ve vanished.
 It’s the ultimate insult.
 You weren’t important enough to even say goodbye.
 When this happens socially, it’s hurtful.
 But when a company does this to a customer, especially educators, it’s really bad business.